Prepare for the 2022 trip

 Budget Detail and Group Fee:

 Flights to Belize are arranged and paid for individually.
 RT – Houston – Belize City (approximate) ~$400-800 (*This is a guess until you book your flight.
 Southwest was about $400 last year, but it is about $600 this year at this moment.)
 Remember the airfare from Houston of $600-800 is an estimate and could be more or less depending on the final arrangements.
 Using Southwest out of Houston Hobby helps reduce the cost of baggage.
-We will have about 20 trunks of medical supplies to bring and Southwest’s policy of two bags free helps much.
-The exact fare for May 2025 has not been posted, but it appears it will be under $700 for Houston to Belize City. *Once your application has been approved* and you are certain you are going, I would suggest getting this fare as soon as possible due to the potential for an increase in fuel costs.
+We will have about 20 trunks of medical supplies to bring and Southwest’s policy of lower cost two bags helps.
+The exact fare for May 2026 has not been posted, but it appears it will be under $700 for Houston to Belize City. *Once your application has been approved* and you are certain you are going, I would suggest getting this fare as soon as possible due to the potential for an increase in fuel costs.

 Group Costs: